-Two studies have focused on the ability of outpatient or community rehabilitation to help ABI patients return to work.
-Ownsworth et al. (2008) performed an RCT to compare individual occupation-based support, group-based support, and a combination of the interventions for goal attainment and psychosocial functioning.
+Two studies have focused on the ability of outpatient or community rehabilitation to help patients with ABI return to work.
+Ownsworth et al. (2008) performed a RCT to compare individual, group, and combined intervention formats for goal attainment and psychosocial functioning.
+Interventions were administered for 3 hours per week for 8 weeks.
 The individual occupation-based support contributed to gains in performance in goal-specific areas.
 The combined intervention was associated with maintained gains in satisfaction and performance, while the group and individual interventions were more likely to result in gains in behavioural competency and psychological well-being.
+These findings provide support for brief intervention formats for individuals in the chronic post-injury phase.
 In another study, Malec and Degiorgio (2002) reported that patients in three different rehabilitation pathways, who differed in terms of cognitive functioning and disability, were able to succeed in terms of community-based employment.
 The study highlights the need for an individualized approach to ensure successful integration into the community.
 The intensity of therapy and the resources and interventions offered must match the individual's needs, severity of injury, and goals, among other factors (Malec & Degiorgio, 2002).